-- Mathematical foundations for interfaces and requirements engineering that enable the design of frameworks and tools; - A system engineering framework and associated methodologies and tool sets that focus on system requirements modeling, contract specification, and verification at multiple abstraction layers.
+• A system engineering framework and associated methodologies and tool sets that focus on system requirements modeling, contract specification, and verification at multiple abstraction layers.

 A detailed bibliography on contract and interface theories for embedded system design can be found in [2].
 In a nutshell, contract and interface theories fall into two main categories: